neyrinckaudio/docs-vcpro/docs/ableton-live.md

 Follow the instructions for 8 Channel and 16 Channel and do the following.

-- Setup the following for the Control Surface Setup:
+- Set up the following for the Control Surface Setup:
     - Control Surface: Mackie Control XT
     - Input: V-Control XT3
     - Output: V-Control XT3